gpartin/LFM/workspace/uploads/osf/MASTER_DOCUMENT.md

 conceptual validation and establishing the theoretical foundation for empirical verification.

+Discoveries Registry and Priority
+For authoritative discovery statements and dates, refer to the canonical registry and generated overview:

+- Registry (canonical): docs/discoveries/discoveries.json (Phase 1 contains 10 entries; last updated 2025-11-01).
+- Reader overview: uploads/osf/DISCOVERIES_OVERVIEW.md and uploads/zenodo/DISCOVERIES_OVERVIEW.md (auto-generated by the upload builder).

+If this master document’s wording differs from the registry, the registry governs and establishes scientific priority via defensive publication.

 14 Legal & Licensing Notice

 This document and all accompanying materials are © 2025 Greg D. Partin.